Ernst Heinrich Roth: Appraisal

 It was a policy of the Roth workshop in the days of Ernst Heinrich I to manufacture different grades of instruments for different budgets.
 For this reason, but also due to the size of the workshop's production and the many decades of its operation, the quality of Roth violins varies greatly, ranging from poor to outstanding.
 Therefore, expertise in the field is essential in order to identify the highest grade Roth instruments.

-The best ones can be beautiful and well-crafted instruments with a powerful tone, with the 1920s and until about 1933 generally regarded as the most sought-after period.
-Roth violins were played and praised by distinguished artists of the day such as Eugène Ysaÿe, Henri Marteau and Mischa Mischakoff.
-As mentioned above, it is generally understood these days that the top instruments were made predominantly by Ernst Heinrich Roth himself (especially those hand-signed by Roth).
-They were usually copies after Cremonese models of the early 18th century, among which the Stradivari and Guarneri del Gesù ones are considered to be the most accomplished (although there exist some beautiful copies of Amati and Ruggieri).
-These top instruments stand out by the exceptional quality of their wood (with very fine-grained Italian spruce on top and a highly flamed maple back), their glowing oil varnish (frequently an attractive red-brown on a warm, golden ground) and their beautifully finished f-holes.
-These attributes, together with a powerful, rich and mellow yet focused tone with bright, carrying overtones, have secured top Roth instruments a reputation as excellent orchestral and solo instruments.
-They are also increasingly sought after for their investment value (current auction record: US $17,250 for a Roth cello / Tarisio New York, November 2005).
+The finest Roth instruments are often described as beautifully crafted with a strong, resonant tone.
+Instruments made between the 1920s and around 1933 are widely considered among the most desirable.
+During this period, Roth violins were played and appreciated by notable artists such as Eugène Ysaÿe, Henri Marteau, and Mischa Mischakoff.

+Many experts attribute the highest-quality instruments of this era primarily to the work of Ernst Heinrich Roth himself, particularly those bearing his hand signature.
+These instruments were typically modeled after early 18th-century Cremonese designs, most commonly Stradivari and Guarneri del Gesù, though examples inspired by Amati and Ruggieri also exist.

+These instruments are distinguished by the quality of their materials, including fine-grained spruce for the top and strongly flamed maple for the back.
+Their oil varnish, often a red-brown color over a warm golden ground, and their carefully shaped f-holes are also frequently noted.
+Combined with a rich, focused tone and clear projecting overtones, these characteristics have contributed to their reputation as capable orchestral and solo instruments.

+In addition to their musical qualities, well-preserved examples have attracted attention from collectors, with auction results reflecting growing interest (for example, a Roth cello sold for US $17,250 at Tarisio New York in November 2005).

 While some instruments from later periods and from other members of the family have been known to be of above-average quality, none reached anywhere near the level attained by the best instruments of the aforementioned period.